datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
-(Double-click on the openrefine.exe file (or google-refine.exe if using an older version).
+(Double-click on the openrefine.exe.
 Java services will start on your machine, and OpenRefine will open in your browser).

 Launch OpenRefine (see [Getting Started with OpenRefine](http://www.datacarpentry.org/OpenRefine-ecology-lesson/00-getting-started/)).